anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   }
 }
 ~~~~
-{: #pvr title='Representation of pledge-voucher-request' artwork-align="left"}
+{: #pvr title='Representation of PVR' artwork-align="left"}

-The pledge-voucher-request Content-Type is defined in {{I-D.ietf-anima-jws-voucher}} as `application/voucher-jws+json`.
+The PVR Content-Type is defined in {{I-D.ietf-anima-jws-voucher}} as `application/voucher-jws+json`.

 The pledge SHOULD include this Content-Type header field indicating the included media type for the voucher response.
 Note that this is also an indication regarding the acceptable format of the voucher response.
 This format is included by the registrar as described in {{exchanges_uc2_2}}.

-Once the registrar-agent has received the pledge-voucher-request it can trigger the pledge to generate an enrollment-request object.
+Once the registrar-agent has received the PVR it can trigger the pledge to generate an enrollment-request object.
 As in BRSKI the enrollment request object is a PKCS#10, but additionally signed using the pledge's IDevID.
 Note, as the initial enrollment aims to request a generic certificate, no certificate attributes are provided to the pledge.

 Triggering the pledge to create the enrollment-request is done using HTTP POST on the defined pledge endpoint "/.well-known/brski/pledge-enrollment-request".

-The registrar-agent pledge-enrollment-request Content-Type header is: `application/json`
+The registrar-agent PER Content-Type header is: `application/json`
 with an empty body.
 Note that using HTTP POST allows for an empty body, but also to provide additional data, like CSR attributes or information about the enroll type: initial or re-enroll as shown in {{raer}}.